Drums of Fate: Plot

-As described in various film magazine reviews, Carol Dolliver (Minter), a young society girl, rejects her guardian's (Fawcett) choice of a suitor in favour of the dashing explorer Laurence "Larry" Teck (Flynn).
+As described in various film magazine reviews, Carol Dolliver, a young society girl, rejects her guardian's choice of a suitor in favour of the dashing explorer Laurence "Larry" Teck.
 After their wedding, Larry returns to Africa without Carol, where he is captured by a band of native warriors.

-News reaches Carol that her husband has been slain, and so, to please her guardian, she weds the crippled musician David Verne (Ferguson), although she does not love him.
-Meanwhile, Larry has befriended the native king (Johnson) and eventually manages to escape and return to Carol.
+News reaches Carol that her husband has been slain, and so, to please her guardian, she weds the crippled musician David Verne, although she does not love him.
+Meanwhile, Larry has befriended the native king and eventually manages to escape and return to Carol.

 Having believed him to be dead, Carol's initial reaction to Larry's return is one of shock rather than welcome.
 This, along with the news of her marriage to Verne, convinces Larry that it would be best for him to return to Africa and to the native king, leaving a note for Carol telling her to divorce him.

 The shock of Larry's reappearance proves fatal to the ailing Verne, and so Carol decides to pursue her husband to Africa.
 Although she is almost captured by natives, she eventually discovers Larry in an African village, and the two are happily reunited.